notmaintained/converspace/README.md

 * All content was temporal, which makes editing feel dirty and elevates the value of new content over editing existing content.
   * Addind a stream to the personal publishing platform allows for content to be treated as being non-temporal (URIs do not have a time component) and actions on them as the temporal items (addressable via a URI that has a time component) that populate the stream.
 Kinda like a wiki.
 * Missing real-time publishing
-  * Pubsubhubbub to the resque.
+  * Pubsubhubbub to the rescue.

 Converspace is: